 demonstrating how to edit a podcast in ProTools

 In the world of podcasting, the magic often happens behind the scenes.
 As seasoned podcast producers, we’ve learned that the difference between a good podcast and a great one often lies in mastering the art of how to edit a podcast.

-It’s in the editing process where raw recordings are transformed into engaging narratives, where the rhythm of conversation is fine-tuned, and where the listener’s experience is truly crafted.
+It’s in the podcast editing process where raw recordings are transformed into engaging narratives, where the rhythm of conversation is fine-tuned, and where the listener’s experience is truly crafted.

+demonstrating how to edit a podcast in ProTools